astral-sh/uv/docs/guides/integration/pytorch.md

 ## Add PyTorch indexes

-Open the `pyproject.toml` file, and create a custom index matching the CUDA version you have available to instruct `uv` where to find the PyTorch wheels.
+Open the `pyproject.toml` file, and create a custom index matching the channel you want to use (CPU, NVIDIA or AMD), to instruct `uv` where to find the PyTorch wheels.

 === "CPU-only"

     ```toml
     [[tool.uv.index]]
-    name = "torch-cpu"
+    name = "pytorch-cpu"
     url = "https://download.pytorch.org/whl/cpu"
     explicit = true
     ```